-The EU imports 3 to 6 million MT of rapeseed products every year. •
+• The EU imports between 3 to 6 million MT of rapeseed products every year.

-In the last five years, the EU imported on average 4 million MT of rapeseed and 361 thousand MT of rapeseed meal per year (see Graphs 7 and 8).
+In the last five years, the EU imported on average 4,8 million MT of rapeseed and 361 thousand MT of rapeseed meal per year (see Graphs 6 and 7).
 The share of GE products of total imports is estimated at less than 25 percent.
-The three major suppliers of rapeseed to the EU (Ukraine, Australia, and Canada) grow GE rapeseed (see Table 3 above).
+The three major suppliers of rapeseed to the EU (Australia, Ukraine, and Canada) grow GE rapeseed (see Table 3 above).
 Russia is the main rapeseed meal supplier to the EU; however, Russia does not grow GE rapeseed.